-Floetrol is an additive you can add to the paint that will help your paint stay wet longer, which will give it more time to meld together or self level and eliminate brush strokes.
+Floetrol is an additive you can add to the paint that will help your paint stay wet longer, which will give it more time to meld together or self-level and eliminate brush strokes.
 When the paint dries quickly, like on hot days, it’s harder to keep the brush strokes from showing.
 On days like that, you’ll definitely want to be adding Floetrol to your paint.
+Really you will want to add it all the time.

 If you can’t find floetrol at your local store you can find it here on Amazon.com.
-Each project requires about 3 TBSP so this one investment will last you years, and yes it is worth it, I never go without it.
+Each project requires about 3 TBSP so this one investment will last you years.
+Yes it is worth it, I never paint without it.

 This Purdey 2-1/2-Inch Angle Trim Brush is my most favorite brush in the world.
 I have had it for about 8 years now and I use it on everything, tables, nightstands, dressers, baseboards, etc. Invest in a good brush and clean it well after each project.
 You’re a painter now, and you need a favorite brush!